fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 ![](../../images/0/button2.png)

-When pressed twice you shoud see the following text
+When pressed twice you should see the following text

 > <i>University credit registration in progress...</i>